nextcloud/notify_push/README.md

 ### Building

-The server binary is built using rust and cargo, `0.1.3` requires a minimum of rust `1.46` while later versions can be build with `1.45`.
+The server binary is built using rust and cargo, and requires a minimum of rust `1.45`.

 - Install `rust` through your package manager or [rustup](https://rustup.rs/)
 - Run `cargo build`